distance#

 Parameters:

-• distance_matrix (DistanceMatrix) – The distance matrix to solve TSP for.
+• distance_matrix (DistanceMatrix) – The distance matrix to evaluate against.

 Returns: